WGBH/AAPB2/app/views/override/about-the-american-archive.md

 <footer>Jon Abbott, President and CEO of WGBH Boston</footer>

-“Acquire, preserve, and provide access to a universal collection of knowledge and the record of America's creativity” is a key strategic goal of the Library of Congress.
+"Acquire, preserve, and provide access to a universal collection of knowledge and the record of America's creativity" is a key strategic goal of the Library of Congress.
 Adopting the American Archive project advances the mission of the Library of Congress, as America's national library, to preserve our nation's broadcast history for future generations and further the progress of knowledge